“Where should I get my domain registered? and “where should I get my website hosted?” are two of the most common questions people ask me all the time.

 The Difference Between “domain registration” and “website hosting.”

 - Domain registration: It’s basically purchasing a domain name for your website.
 For example, websitecreationworkshop.com is my domain that I registered with (ie. purchased from) GoDaddy.
-It’s how you buy a domain name.
+When you ‘purchase a domain name’, you are ‘registering a domain name’.
+When you do this step, you are just buying the name.

 - Website hosting: That’s the service you need to house the content of your website that will be connected to your domain name.
-Your web hosting company holds all the files, images, audio, PDFs, or any other kind of media you have on your website.
-It also houses your web content, i.e. your web pages and blog posts.
-And most webhosting companies also hold your email that you would get at your domain name. i.e. “email@example.com” vs. “firstname.lastname@example.org”
+Your web hosting company holds all the files, text, images, audio, PDFs, or any other kind of media you have on your website.
+It also holds your web content, i.e. your web pages and blog posts.
+And most webhosting companies also hold your email that you would get at your domain name. i.e. “your[email protected]” vs. “[email protected]”

 Changing Domain Registration